coralproject/reef/README.md

-# The Coral Project: build strong community
+# The Coral Project: build community

 The Coral Project is an open source project helping publishers of all sizes to build better communities around their journalism.